Own-Data-Privateer/hoardy-web/README.md

 You'd be surprised how many big websites generate `HTTP` requests with evil tracking data at the moment you close the containing tab.
 They do this because such requests can't be captured and inspected with browser's own Network Monitor, so most people are completely unaware.)

-## ... except, you should probably switch to `Submit dumps via 'HTTP'` mode
+## Switch to using an archiving server

-In practice, though, your will probably want to [install the `hoardy-web` tool and run `hoardy-web serve` archiving server](./tool/README.md#quickstart), then, [switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-pr.png), and then enjoy **safe persistent archival with replay and search**, like on the screenshots above.
+In practice, though, your will probably want to [install the `hoardy-web` tool and run `hoardy-web serve` archiving server](./tool/README.md#quickstart), then, [switch `Hoardy-Web` to `Submit dumps via 'HTTP'` mode](https://oxij.org/asset/demo/software/hoardy-web/extension-v1.19.0-pr.png), and then enjoy safe persistent archival with replay and search, like on the screenshots above.

 Or, alternatively, you might want to use the [`hoardy-web-sas` simple archiving server](./simple_server/) instead.

-**Technically speaking, archiving methods other than `Submit dumps via 'HTTP'` [are all unsafe, since you can lose some or all of your archived data if your disk ever gets out of space, or if you accidentally uninstall the `Hoardy-Web` extension, or mis-click a button in your browser's UI](./extension/page/help.org#faq-unsafe).**
+Technically speaking, archiving methods other than `Submit dumps via 'HTTP'` [are all unsafe, since you can lose some or all of your archived data if your disk ever gets out of space, or if you accidentally uninstall the `Hoardy-Web` extension, or mis-click a button in your browser's UI](./extension/page/help.org#faq-unsafe).

-## ... or if you are unable or unwilling to do that
+## ... or, if you are unable or unwilling to do that

 Alternatively, you can use the combination of archiving by saving of data to browser's local storage (the default) followed by [semi-manual export into `WRR` bundles](./extension/page/help.org#re-archival).